mavas/tensorflow-certificate/README.md

 ## About this repository

-This repository is just for job-seeking purposes; it's made only for recruitors during my job-hunting this January 2022.
+This repository is just for some job-seeking; it's made for recruitors, circa January 2022.

-This repository features recent and practical TensorFlow-specific work as contained in notebook files.
+These are some recent and practical TensorFlow-specific notebook files.

 <!---## The official TensorFlow Certificate is gold here